 4. Many Colors to Choose From

 There are many colors to choose from at Chifure’s sales rack.
 I’m lucky that the color I chose (No. 421) was really flattering on my fair and cool Asian skin tone.
 For some reason, this color isn’t listed as one of the 16 lip colors on Chifure’s Global Website.
 Perhaps, different colors are available in different countries, which makes sense as skin tones can vary depending on geographical location.

 The color I chose for my mom was a little too light for her because she has a darker skin tone.
 Due to its sheer nature, I recommend that you get a color that’s more prominent than what you would normally go for.

 The color faded too quickly even when compared to tinted lip balms such as my favorites from Clinique or Elizabeth Arden.
 I was surprised when I saw the color lightened just after 20 minutes, and that was without any food intake.

 Here’s a before-after photo.
 I’d used my finger to tap lightly on the applied area thrice immediately after application to simulate our natural act of pursing our lips.

 2. Patchy Fading of Color

-Other than quick fading of color, there was unevenness.
-Some parts of my lips looked more faint in color than others.
+Other than quick fading of colour, there was unevenness.
+Some parts of my lips looked fainter in color than others.
 But don’t worry, it shouldn’t be obvious to others unless they stand within inches of your face and start scrutinizing your lips.